 American burger chain Five Guys has now debuted its largest restaurant ever in Paris.
 The massive restaurant arrived on the Champs-Élysées, not far from what happens to be McDonald’s most lucrative location in the world.
 At 1,200-square-feet spanning five floors, this Five Guys features two kitchens and a terrace.

-Being an ordinary Monday night in February, there wasn’t a crowd, thank god.
+Being an ordinary Monday night in February, there wasn’t a crowd.
 This was my first Five Guys experience, and I was curious.
-I had read somewhere that Barack Obama’s favorite burgers are Five Guys.
-So I ordered a hamburger and small fries.
+I ordered a hamburger and small fries.
 Twelve euros, 50 cents.
 9 euros for the burger, 3.50 euros for the fries.
 The milkshakes are 6.50 (I didn’t order one.)
-As I waited for my order while watching the assembly-line method of meal preparation, conducted entirely by happy-looking young men and women, I thought to myself – this burger better be good.
-(9 euros is USD 9.55)

 They called out my number, I took the grease-dappled paper bag that was handed to me and went outside to sit on the heated terrace.
 I ripped open the paper bag.
-Inside was a mountain of steaming hot fries, enough to … well, I was going to say ‘enough to feed an entire Syrian refugee family’ – but that sounds disrespectful.
-Let’s just say that for a small order of fries, the amount was HUGE.
+Inside was a mountain of steaming hot fries.
 They were delicious.
-And the burger?
-I opened the foil wrapping.
-Inside was a double-burger with my selected toppings on it.
-It was also steaming hot.
-The squishy sesame bun was lovely and soft.
+And the burger, or rather, double burger?
+It too was steaming hot and the squishy sesame bun was lovely and soft.
 And the meat?
 Succulent.
 A bit greasy, tasty and nicely seasoned.
 I’ll definitely return.

 I finished eating, threw the wrappings into the garbage and walked off into the night, striding up the ‘Champs’ to catch the metro home at George V station.